Ocean Passages - 8 days to 79 days

 Barque Europa - Circuit from Antarctica to South Africa, Europe, South America.

 Barque Europa is a classic three masted square rigger with a reputation for ocean wandering, In tropical seas she can really spread her wings with stun'sails and skysails which extend her canvas to an amazing 30 sails.
-Whilst she is off on a Round the World Route in 2013 (places still available on some legs) She typically spends summer in the Northern Hemisphere for Tall Ships Races and sails thousands of miles back to the Southern Hemisphere for an Antarctic Summer Season.
+She typically spends summer in the Northern Hemisphere for Tall Ships Races and sails thousands of miles back to the Southern Hemisphere for an Antarctic Summer Season.
 The warmer voyage legs like Portugal to the Canaries, the Trans Atlantic to Brazil, or returning North from Cape Town involve a lot of traditional ship maintainence in the warm sun and trade winds.
 You don't have to help with maintainence tasks but you cabn pick and chose to help the crew who will be setting up skysails, stunsails for the tropics and the whole range of 'marlinspike' seasmanship.

 There are usually discounts if you sail on several legs on Europa, so you could spend a substantial part of a career break or GAP year signed on as crew 'before the mast.'